Macedonia in the Junior Eurovision Song Contest 2017: Mina Blažev

 Mina Blažev (born 12 June 2003) is a Macedonian singer.
 She represented Macedonia at the Junior Eurovision Song Contest 2017 in Tbilisi, Georgia on 25 November 2017.

 Blažev's biggest achievement was winning the special Pearl Award at the International Music Festival "Ezerski Biseri" earlier this year.
 Mina was also part of a talent show called Pinkove Zvezdice, which is very popular in the Balkan region.
 To date, she has received a total of seven first prizes, three-second and one third prize in national and international competitions.
 She attends singing classes at the Zvezdicki Music Academy.
 Her biggest idols are Ariana Grande and Justin Bieber.

 "Dancing Through Life"

 "Dancing Through Life" is a song by Macedonian singer Mina Blažev.
 It represented Macedonia in the Junior Eurovision Song Contest 2017.

 At Junior Eurovision

 During the opening ceremony and the running order draw which took place on 20 November 2017, Macedonia was drawn to perform eighth on 26 November 2017, following Ireland and preceding Georgia.

 Voting

 Detailed voting results

+The following members comprised the Macedonian jury: